 If you are a first-generation college student, there are some important first-step considerations to make and prep work to do.

-If you are a first-generation college student, there are some important first-step considerations to make and prep work to do before you apply.
+If you are a first-generation college student, there are some important first-step considerations to make and also prep work to do before you apply.
 Make your college search…

-Private lessons are essential because they can allow students to excel in music knowledge and improve their performance skills.
+Private lessons are essential because they can allow students to excel in music knowledge and also improve their performance skills.

 When your child is ready to go to his or her audition weekend, you need to do something that might go against what you are accustomed to… stay in the car.